dheeraj7596/Small2Large/README.md

     --epoch2 dump-pplxs/epoch-2.pkl \
     --epoch3 dump-pplxs/epoch-3.pkl \
     --model_name alpaca-llama2-7b \
+    --percentage 10 \
     --lp1 \
 ```

-Generates multiple subsets of varying sizes such as `./data/10_low_lp1-{model_name}.json`, which contains 10% of the original dataset.
+Generates a subset whose size is determined by `--percentage`.
+In the above case, we generate `./data/10_low_lp1-{model_name}.json`, which contains approximately 10% of the original dataset.

 Passing the `--lp1` argument will generate subsets using the LP(1) metric.
 Passing the `--lp1_approx` argument will generate subsets using the LP(1) approx metric.
 Passing the `--clust_rand` argument will generate the clust rand baseline used in the paper.
 You may also pass any combination of these arguments.